CrunchBerryCaptain/Anki-Project/README.md

 <h2>How does it work?</h2>
 The script works by pulling data from the Airtable API regarding questions you have gotten wrong in the Mastery Quizzes.
 It uses a PAT to access the Airtable data.

-**For security reasons, this token is not uploaded to the repo.
-Please speak to your tech coaches in your careers channel for assistance with this.**
+<br> **For security reasons, this token is not uploaded to the repo.
+Please speak to your tech coaches in your careers channel for assistance with this.** </br>

 <h2>Usage</h2>
 <ol>